davidsantiago/configleaf/README.md

 ## News

+* Version 0.4.2
+  * Minor update to automatically add leiningen-core to dependencies, fixes certain tasks were hooked but ran in project.

 * Version 0.4.1
   * Minor update to ensure that project map metadata is baked along with the project map.